-A significant contributor to the Company's revenue generation is the extension of credit to corporate clients.
-Generally, clients are either the parent or a subsidiary of large corporate groups or large infrastructure projects in targeted industry sectors.
-Opportunities are evaluated by considering the return on a relationship basis which includes lending revenues as well as Scotiabank revenues from other products globally.
+A significant contributor to the Company's revenue generation is the extension of credit to corporate clients, as well as trade finance related products.
+Generally, clients are either the parent or a subsidiary of large European corporate groups or large infrastructure projects in targeted industry sectors, as well as European transactions led by European or North American sponsors.
+Opportunities are evaluated by considering the return on a relationship basis, including lending revenues and wider returns generated by other Scotiabank entities.

-The Corporate Banking business offers corporate lending products and Standby Letters of Credit ("SBLC") products and services.
-International Corporate Banking is currently the most significant component of SIDAC's business activities.
-The corporate loan portfolio comprises revolving and non-revolving credit facilities primarily to investment grade equivalent borrowers across a range of industries where Scotiabank is an established lender and where lending is largely in the form of syndicated or bilateral loans.
-The objective of this portfolio is to generate sustainable lending income accruals, as well as grow ancillary revenue in accordance with Scotiabank's capabilities across its global footprint, while maintaining a capital preservation ethos.
+The Corporate Banking business offers corporate lending and letters of credit products.
+The corporate loan portfolio comprises revolving and non-revolving credit facilities, primarily to investment grade equivalent borrowers and to a small extent non-investment grade clients.
+Lending is largely in the form of syndicated or bilateral loans.
+The objective of the loan portfolio is to generate sustainable interest income and grow ancillary revenues, while maintaining a capital preservation ethos.